Neonatal Intensive Care Unit Services

 services for infants and toddlers at risk for developmental delays.

-The program is available for newborns up to three-year-olds who have a
+The program is available for newborns, and toddlers up to three-years-old,

-diagnosed condition known to result in developmental delays, or those
+who have a diagnosed condition known to result in developmental delays,

-undiagnosed who are at risk of being significantly behind others their
+or those undiagnosed who are at risk of being significantly behind others

 The Resuscitation Team